axieinfinity/ronin-documentation/docs/staking/claim-rewards.md

 import stepFour from './claimed-rewards.png'

 # Claim your rewards
+This page explains how to claim staking rewards to your Ronin Wallet.
+There's no option to automatically re-stake RON to your delegated validators.

 1. Go to the [staking dashboard](https://saigon-staking.roninchain.com/) and select **My Staking**.
 2. Under **CLAIMABLE REWARDS**, click **Claim all**.